The 4 Things That Get Restaurants Sued

 You do not need to rebuild your site.
 You need to know what is actually wrong with it.

 Start with a scan.
 A free accessibility check at ADA Audit Report will show you where your site stands in about 60 seconds.
-The full $49 report maps every violation to its specific WCAG criterion, identifies which issues carry the most legal risk, and gives your developer step-by-step instructions with before-and-after code examples for each fix.
+The full $49 report maps every violation to its specific WCAG criterion, identifies which issues carry the most legal risk, and gives your developer step-by-step remediation guidance with code context for each finding.

 Three things to prioritize first: alt text on every image, labels on every form field, and keyboard navigation through your reservation flow.
 These are the violations that appear most often in restaurant lawsuits.
 Get those fixed, then work through the rest.